rortega/Frukah/README.md

 To start using:

-1. Open a virtiual device in Android
+1. Open a virtiual device in Android - Make sure Frida Server is running
 2. Open the app (e.g., DIVA) you want to Hook/Frukah into
+3. In Command line enter "$python3 frukah.py"
-3. Enter the App name such as for DIVA it will be jakhar.aseem.diva or click on "Show Avail Apps" to see loaded applicaitns
+4. In Frukah enter the App name.
+Such as for DIVA it will be "jakhar.aseem.diva" or click on "Show Avail Apps" to see loaded applications
-4. Click on "Hook App"
+5. Click on "Hook App"
-5. Select moduels you want to Hook/Frukah such as Database, File Access, Shared Preferences , and HTTP
+6. Select modules/classes you want to Hook/Frukah such as Database, File Access, Shared Preferences, and HTTP

 ![image](https://raw.githubusercontent.com/rortega/Frukah/main/Screen%20Shot%202021-01-19%20at%2011.25.44%20AM.png)